crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 <div class="panel-heading" markdown="1">
 #### Grading Rubric
 </div>

 <div class="panel-body" markdown="1">

-This assignment is worth 5 points of your overall grade in the course.
-The rubric for the assignment is given below.
+This assignment is worth 5% of your overall grade in the course.
+Please answer the survey questions thoughtfully.

-* 1 point - successfully completing 50 assignments on Mechanical Turk.
-* 1 point - investigating a productivity tool like Crowd Workers or TurkOpticon.
-* 3 points - answering the survey questions thoughtfully.
-* Extra credit (1 point) - leaving a review of the Crowd Workers extension on Google Chrome store
-* Extra credit (1 point) - for the student(s) who make the most money as a worker.
-Screenshot or other verification may be requested.

 </div>
 </div>